abelcarreras/posym/README.md

 Features
 --------
 - Use as simple calculator for irreducible representations supporting direct sum and product
+- Continuous symmetry measures (CSM) expressed in the basis or irreducible representation
 - Determine symmetry of:
   - normal modes
   - functions defined in gaussian basis (molecular orbitals, electronic densities, operators)